-No matter who they are, where they live or whatever their situation, women have the right to reach their full potential.
+No matter who they are, where they live or whatever their situation, everyone has the right to reach their full potential.

 How we achieve this:

-- Learn2Learn programs – supporting women and other disadvantaged cohorts to return to study (also available for large cohort delivery)
+- Learn2Learn and Learn2Learn LIVE programs – supporting students to start or return to study (also available for large cohort delivery)

-- Grow and Thrive program and community – developing the personal awareness and strengths, and the life strategies to succeed in the next stage of their journey
+- QueenMaker program – developing the personal awareness and strengths, and the life strategies to succeed in this next stage of their journey

 We also reinvest 51% of profits into Indigenous education initiatives

-Imagine a world where all women understand HOW and WHAT to learn to take affirmative action in their lives, feeling CONFIDENT and MOTIVATED, ENGAGED and RESILIENT.
+Imagine a world where everyone understands HOW and WHAT to learn to take affirmative action in their lives, feeling CONFIDENT and MOTIVATED, ENGAGED and RESILIENT.

 Imagine how they can then empower and build their families and their communities….